mafintosh/todo/README.md

-I track my TODOs add issues in this repository.
+I add my TODOs as issues in this repository.